 Introduction to Deadlock in Java

-In Java, Deadlock is a situation of multithreading where thread 1 waits for an object lock attained by thread 2 and thread 2 waits for an object lock that is attained by thread 1.
-Here, both thread 1 and thread 2 waits for each other to release the lock.
-Multithreaded programs in Java can cause deadlock as the keyword synchronized blocks the executing thread at the time of waiting for monitor or lock linked with the object mentioned.
-Let us see the working and examples of deadlock in the following sections.
+In Java, Deadlock is a situation of multithreading where thread 1 waits for an object lock attained by thread 2, and thread 2 waits for an object lock attained by thread 1.
+Here, both thread 1 and thread 2 wait for each other to release the lock.
+Multithreaded programs in Java can cause Deadlock as the keyword synchronized blocks the executing thread while waiting for a monitor or lock linked with the object mentioned.
+Let us see the working and examples of Deadlock in the following sections.

 How does Deadlock work?

-As already discussed, the synchronized method can be used to lock a particular portion of the code.
-For each object in Java, a lock will be there, and synchronization is a technique to lock a function or block of code to make sure that only 1 thread can access that function or block of code at a time.
+As discussed, the synchronized method can lock a particular portion of the code.
+For each object in Java, a lock will be there, and Synchronization is a technique to lock a function or block of code to ensure that only 1 thread can access that function or block of code at a time.

 When a specific thread needs to execute a synchronized function, it first attempts to obtain the lock.
-At the same time, if another thread has already obtained the lock, then the first thread waits until thread 2 releases the lock.
-Even though Synchronization prevents issues on data inconsistency, there is an issue with synchronization.
+At the same time, if another thread has already received the lock, the first thread waits until thread 2 releases the lock.
+Even though Synchronization prevents issues with data inconsistency, there is a synchronization issue.

 Assume there are 2 threads, ‘Thread 1’ and ‘Thread 2’.
 Thread 1 has attained the lock of Object 1, and Thread 2 has attained the lock of Object 2.
 Thread 1, which executes method 1, wants to attain the lock on Object 2.
 However, Thread 2 already attains the lock on Object 2.

-In addition to that, Thread 2 also needs to attain the lock on Object 1; however, Thread 1 has a lock on Object 1.
+In addition, Thread 2 also needs to attain the lock on Object 1; however, Thread 1 has a lock on Object 1.
 Here, both threads, Thread 1 and Thread 2, can’t complete their execution and wait for the lock forever.
 This situation is called Deadlock.

 Examples of Deadlock in Java